-A dam built on the Narmada river, Sardar Sarovar Dam is 1163km from the river estuary.
-The foundation of this dam was laid by Jawaharlal Nehru in 1961 and ultimately the construction work started at 1979.
+A dam built on the Narmada river, Sardar Sarovar Dam, is 1163 km from the river estuary.
+The foundation of this dam was laid by Jawaharlal Nehru in 1961 and ultimately, the construction work started in 1979.

-The dam, apart from being popular as the largest dam of the Narmada Valley Project, it is also known for the controversies involved in the project.
-Though the World Bank was the initial funder of the project, it withdrew from the same in 1994. the dam has been a centre for controversies since the late 1980s.
+The dam, apart from being popular as the largest dam of the Narmada Valley Project, is also known for the controversies involved in the project.
+Though the World Bank was the initial funder of the project, it withdrew from the same in 1994.
+The dam has been a centre for controversies, since the late 1980s.
 The height of the dam also has been increased several times with the approval of the state government inspite of the popular protest against the same.

 Solar Power Generation

-There is a guided tour facility in the dam reception which also has a map which shows the details of all the six points to visit.
+There is a guided tour facility in the dam reception, which also has a map that shows the details of all the six points to visit.
 The points are - a garden, the foundation stone, a lake for boating, the first lock gate and a trekking point for students participating in nature camps.
-The height of the Sardar Sarovar Dam is 128m and its still increasing.
+The height of the Sardar Sarovar Dam is 128 m and it's still increasing.

 Historical towns like Bharuch and Rajpipla are also quite close to the Sardar Sarovar Dam.
 Ratanmahal Sloth Bear Sanctuary, Dediapada Range, which also includes the Shoolpaneshwar Wild Life Sanctuary, Vishal Khadi Eco Campsite, Samot-Malsamot Eco Campsite, Sagai-Malsamot Eco Campsite, Zarwani Eco Campsite and Kanjeta Eco Campsite are some natural eco-systems to visit around the Narmada District.

 The best time to visit the dam is at the starting of winter during the months of October and November, as one can get the best possible weather.

 How To Reach Sardar Sarovar

 It is accessible by air, road and train.